Ukraine rebels mobilize troops amid Russia invasion fears

 The official also said the number of Russian ground units known as battalion tactical groups in the border area had grown to as many as 125, up from 83 two weeks ago.
 Each group has 750 to 1,000 soldiers.

-Lines of communication between Moscow and Washington remain open: the American and Russian defense chiefs spoke Friday.
-Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov agreed to meet next week.
+Lines of communication between Moscow and the West remain open: the American and Russian defense chiefs spoke Friday.
+French President Emmanuel Macron scheduled a phone call with Putin on Sunday.
+U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov agreed to meet next week.

 Immediate worries focused on eastern Ukraine, where Ukrainian forces have been fighting the pro-Russia rebels since 2014 in a conflict that has killed some 14,000 people.
 Violations of a 2015 ceasefire agreement, including shelling and shooting along the line of contact, have been common.

-However, violence has escalated in recent.
-A bombing struck a car outside the main government building in the rebel-held city of Donetsk on Friday, according to an Associated Press journalist there.

-The head of the separatist forces, Denis Sinenkov, said the car was his, the Interfax news agency reported.
-There were no reports of casualties and no independent confirmation of the circumstances of the blast.
-Targeted violence is unusual in rebel-held cities.
+However, targeted violence is unusual in rebel-held areas.
+The head of the separatist forces, Denis Sinenkov, said the car was hit in a bombing of a government office Friday, the Interfax news agency reported.

 Adding to the tensions, two explosions shook the rebel-controlled city of Luhansk early Saturday.
 The Luhansk Information Center said one of the blasts was in a natural gas main.
 The center cited witnesses as saying the other was at a vehicle service station.

-There was no immediate word on injuries or a cause.
+There were no immediate reports of casualties and no independent confirmation of the circumstances of the three blasts.
 Luhansk officials blamed a gas main explosion earlier in the week on sabotage.

-By Saturday morning, the separatists in the Luhansk and Donetsk regions, which form Ukraine's industrial heartland known as the Donbas, said more than 6,600 residents of the rebel-controlled areas had been evacuated to Russia.
+By Saturday morning, the separatists in the Luhansk and Donetsk regions, which form Ukraine's industrial heartland known as the Donbas, said that thousands of residents of the rebel-controlled areas had been evacuated to Russia.

+More than 6,600 people had been evacuated from Donetsk, and some 25,000 people have left Luhansk, with 10,000 preparing to leave, separatist officials said.

-Pushilin, the head of the Donetsk rebel government, said women, children and the elderly would go first, and that Russia has prepared facilities for them.
-Pushilin alleged in a video statement that Ukrainian President Volodymyr Zelenskyy was going to order an imminent offensive in the area.
+Pushilin, the head of the Donetsk rebel government, alleged in a video statement that Ukraine was going to order an imminent offensive in the area.

 Metadata from two videos posted by the separatists announcing the evacuation show that the files were created two days ago, The Associated Press confirmed.
 U.S. authorities have alleged that the Kremlin's effort to come up with an invasion pretext could include staged, prerecorded videos.

-Authorities began moving children from an orphanage in Donetsk, and other residents boarded buses for Russia.
-Long lines formed at gas stations as more people prepared to leave on their own.
+Authorities in Russia's Rostov region declared a state of emergency because of the influx of evacuees.
+Media reports on Saturday morning described chaos at some of the summer camps in assigned to accommodate the people from eastern Ukraine.

+The reports said there were long lines of buses and hundreds of people waiting in the cold for hours on end to be housed without access to food or bathroom facilities.

-Putin ordered the Russian government to offer a payment of 10,000 rubles (about $130) to each evacuee, equivalent to about half of an average monthly salary in the war-ravaged Donbas region.
+Putin ordered the Russian government to offer 10,000 rubles (about $130) to each evacuee, an amount equivalent to about half of an average monthly salary in eastern Ukraine.

-Around the volatile line of contact, a United Nations humanitarian convoy came under rebel shelling in the Luhansk region, Ukraine’s military chief said.
-No casualties were reported.
-Rebels denied involvement and accused Ukraine of staging a provocation.
+Geir Moulson in Berlin, Aamer Madhani in Munich and Yuras Karmanau in Kyiv, Ukraine, contributed to this story.

 Follow AP's coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine